When I originally wrote this article I was allowing the search engines to index my tag pages as well as my category

-So any article I write on anything to do with a WordPress plugin will go into the WordPress plugins folder (tag), which is in the WordPress drawer in my filing cabinet.
+So any article I write on anything to do with a WordPress plugin will go into the the WordPress drawer (category) and ‘Plugins’ folder (tag) in my filing cabinet.

-And any article on anything to do with a WordPress theme will be in the WordPress category (drawer) and the themes tag (folder).
+And any article on anything to do with a WordPress theme will, again, be in the WordPress category (drawer) and the themes tag (folder).